 - Having a common interest is the key to success.

-- Make sure your co-founder is the solution of your problem.
+- Make sure your co-founder is the solution to your problem.
 Your partner whom you work with should fill the gaps that you are missing.

 - Think long term, together.
 Have a clear vision for your product.